Able Carry

 An image featuring Able Carry's product detail page design, feature images, videos, and a list of specifications.

-Descriptive text and media content, such as images and videos, help create a comprehensive narrative for the product.
+Descriptive text and media content, such as images and videos, help weave a well-rounded narrative for the product.

 An image featuring Able Carry's product detail page design, feature a product review section.

 A product detail page consists of three sections: details, context, and reviews.
-As a complete narrative, the structure provides visitors with product details, conditions, use context, and user reviews.
+A complete content structure tells a holistic story about the product, including product details, use conditions and context.

 An image featuring Able Carry's shopping cart page design.